d-bl/GroundForge/docs/help/TesseLace-Index.md

 * The `vari` links in the captions lead to patterns like the TesseLace [slide show].
-  In turn these patterns link to the main [GroundForge] page where you can choose a pattern of colors to use in the thread diagram and assign the stitches of your choice to id's representing a color coded pair diagram.
+  In turn these patterns link to the main [GroundForge] page where you can choose a pattern of colors to use in the thread diagram and assign the stitches of your choice to id's popping up from a color coded pair diagram.
 * The `diagr` links lead directly to a page where you can choose stitches an toggle threads colors in an easier way than on the home page.
+  On slow devices like tablets and phones it might take quite a while for the page to appear.

 [TesseLace.com]: https://tesselace.com
 [slide show]: https://tesselace.com/tools/inkscape-extension/